Sam Thomas, Ph.D.

 This talk considers: What is a garden?
 In Western cultural, religious, and intellectual traditions, gardens play a central role in the drama of what it means to be human.
 The talk begins with gardens in the ancient world and ends with contemporary ones.

 Dr. Thomas teaches, writes, and researches at the intersections of religion, environmental studies, and food studies.
-He is the founding director of the SEEd Project at Cal Lutheran--a small campus regenerative farm and demonstration site for experiential learning--and currently serves as chair of the Religion department.
+He is the founding director of the SEEd Project at Cal Lutheran--a small campus regenerative farm and demonstration site for experiential learning--and currently serves as chair of the Religion department and Director of the University Honors Program.

-In addition to his teaching and research, he serves on the Faculty Steering Committee of the Center for Equality and Justice and the board of directors of Los Padres ForestWatch, and is a member of the Slow Fox Collective.
+In addition to his teaching and research, he serves on the board of directors of Los Padres ForestWatch and is a member of the Slow Fox Writers Collective.
 He runs a small woodworking studio called Wildbird Woodworks, where he designs and makes hand-crafted furniture and household accessories using local, sustainable timber.